the-zphr/Alatas/README.md

   - [Atlas](https://atlasos.net/faq)
   - [Common Issues](https://docs.atlasos.net/troubleshooting/common-issues/hyper-v/)

-## 👀 **Why Atlas?**
+## 👀 **Why Alatas?**

+Because why not?
+I kinda wanted to learn how to do playbooks and other stuff, and wanted to try out something new So here it is, Alatas!

-### 🔒 More private
+### 🔒 More private when compared to Stock Windows...
-Stock Windows contains tracking services that collect your data and upload it to Microsoft.
+You already know that Stock Windows adores tracking everything that you do, as well as sell it to 3rd parties!
-Atlas removes all types of tracking embedded within Windows and implements numerous group policies to minimize data collection.
+Well, too bad!
+Alatas removes all types of tracking shit within Windows and implements numerous group policies to minimize data collection.

-Note that Atlas cannot ensure the security for things outside the scope of Windows (such as browsers and third-party applications).
+Note that Alatas cannot ensure the security for things outside the scope of Windows, so go complain somewhere else (such as browsers and third-party applications).

-### 🛡️ More secure (over custom Windows ISOs)
+### 🛡️ More secure (over custom Windows ISOs, not including AtlasOS)
-Downloading a modified Windows ISO from the internet is risky.
+Getting modfied ISO from web is risky, you heard of many.
+Tiny10, Tiny11... and so on.
 Not only can people easily maliciously change one of the many binary/executable files included in Windows, it also may not have the latest security patches that can put your computer under serious security risks.
+So think about it

-Atlas is different.
-We use [AME Wizard](https://ameliorated.io) to install Atlas, and all the scripts we use are open source here in our GitHub repository.
+Alatas is different like Atlas, it uses [AME Wizard](https://ameliorated.io) to install Alatas, and all the scripts we use are open source here in our GitHub repository.
 You can view the packaged Atlas playbook (`.apbx` - AME Wizard script package) as an archive, with the password being `malte` (the standard for AME Wizard playbooks), which is only to bypass false flags from antiviruses.

 The only executables included in the playbook are open sourced [here](https://github.com/Atlas-OS/utilities) under [GPLv3](https://github.com/Atlas-OS/utilities/blob/main/LICENSE), with the hashes being identical to the releases.
 Everything else is in plain text.

-You can also install the latest security updates before installing Atlas, which we recommend to keep your system safe and secure.
+You can also install the latest security updates before installing Alatas, which we recommend to keep your system safe and secure.

-Please note that as of Atlas v0.2.0, Atlas is mostly **not as secure as regular Windows** due to removed/disabled security features, like Windows Defender being removed.
-However, in Atlas v0.3.0, most of these will be added back as optional features.
-See [here](https://docs.atlasos.net/troubleshooting/removed-features/) for more info.

 ### 🚀 More space
-Pre-installed applications and other insignificant components are removed with Atlas.
-Despite the possibility of compatibility issues, this significantly reduces the install size and makes your system more fluent.
-Therefore, some functionalities (such as Windows Defender) are stripped completely.
+Hate bloat?
+Alatas is your friend!
+Because we removed that bloat, tho despite the possibility of compatibility issues, this significantly reduces the install size and makes your system more fluent.
+Therefore, some functionalities are stripped completely.
-Check out what else we have removed in our [Removed Features](https://docs.atlasos.net/troubleshooting/removed-features/) section.

-### ✅ More performance
+### ✅ More POWAHHHHHHH
 Some tweaked systems on the internet have tweaked Windows too much, breaking compatibility for main features such as Bluetooth, Wi-Fi, and so on.
-Atlas is on the sweet point.
+Alatas is on the sweet point.
 It aims at getting more performance while maintaining a good level of compatibility.

 Some of the many changes that we have done to improve Windows are listed below:
 - Customized power scheme